Updated on May 20, 2025 05:58 IST

 Q. Is becoming a detective a decent career in India?

-A. Since 2014, employment in the detective field has steadily increased by 20%, and more difficult and competitive cases must be addressed.
-A detective who wants to advance in his career should take on difficult cases in order to succeed and pick up new abilities.
+A. Since 2014, jobs in the detective field have increased by 20% and more difficult and competitive cases are there that need be addressed.
+A detective who wants to do really well in his/her career should take on difficult cases to succeed and pick up new abilities.
+If you have an interest in this field you should focus on upskilling and internships.

 Q. How can I train to become an Indian police detective?